Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties

 It is noted that \emph{Construction C} builds a connection between a class of mapping functions and the associated LAZ sequences.
-The key of this construction is to find suitable mapping functions that satisfy the condition of $\pi$ in \emph{Construction C}.
-The following lemma presents such a mapping function.
+The key of this construction is to find suitable mapping functions $\pi$ that satisfy the condition in \emph{Construction C}.
+The following lemma presents such a class of mapping functions.